langit/jael/brief.rst

 a variable name with '.'.

 Prepend an ID with a ':' to define an obscure variable in an obscure scope.
-Futer reference to the same variable may omit the ':' before its ID.
+Future reference to the same variable may omit the ':' before its ID.
 The assignment of "ID '=' expr" in an obscure scope puts the definition into the immediately enclosing eminent scope (IEES).

-Use .<ID> to access (read/write) an instance/class member (field or method) in a method.
+Use .<ID> to access (read/write) an instance member (field or method) in a method.
+Define/access a class member in an instance method via "..ID=value".
-Define a class member in any method via ".ID@class=value".
+Define/access a class member in class/static method via ".ID=value".
-When not shadowed, instance methods defined in the class scope can also be referred to by simple name (via scoping rule).
+Class scope is invisible.
 But instance methods defined in super classes can only be refered to by ".meth" or "super.meth".